The Killing Field: Production

 The concept was created by Sarah Smith of Cornerstone Pictures and Michaeley O'Brien and the screenplay was written by Sarah Smith and Michaeley O'Brien.
 It will be directed by Samantha Lang.
 Bill Hughes is producing for Seven and Sarah Smith is producing for Cornerstone Pictures, with Rebecca Gibney as co-producer.
 Julie McGauran is executive producer.
 The movie was shot in November 2013 in New South Wales small town Gulgong and the office setting was shot in Sydney.
 The casting director Greg Apps cast Rebecca Gibney, Peter O'Brien, Chloe Boreham and Liam McIntyre, for the leading roles of the Task force.

 Release

 The film debuted on the Seven Network on 4 May 2014.
-The film was watched by 1.166 million overnight viewers and 1.405 consolidated viewers.
+The film was watched by 1.166 million overnight viewers and 1.405 million consolidated viewers.